stumblefiend/jeremy.pugh/assets/scripts/google-drive-content-review.md

 Check document names to ensure any naming standards are followed and to identify any duplicate content.
 Review any documents that cover similar topics or have similar names to see if any content can be combined or archived.

-#### Other
+#### Other uses

-- Use the folder name column to determine if content is in the correct folders.
+Use the folder name column to determine if content is in the correct folders or to identify if there are duplicate folder structures.

 ---